pytorch/rl/README.md

 ## Contributing
 Internal collaborations to torchrl are welcome!
 Feel free to fork, submit issues and PRs.

+Contributors are recommended to install [pre-commit hooks](https://pre-commit.com/) (using `pre-commit install`). pre-commit will check for linting related issues when the code is commited locally.
+You can disable th check by appending `-n` to your commit command: `git commit -m <commit message> -n`

 ## Upcoming features
 In the near future, we plan to:
 - provide tutorials on how to design new actors or environment wrappers;